 Our research facilities are located in newly refurbished laboratory space in Firth Court which is situated at the heart of the University of Sheffield.

 We benefit from close ties with the Centre for Stem Cell Biology (CSCB) and the Centre for Membrane Interactions and Dynamics (CMIAD).
 State-of-the-art imaging facilities are provided through the Light Microscopy Facility (LMF) and IMAGINE.
-Members of the centre work closely with other Centres across two Faculties, CSCB, CMID, The Florey Institute and SITraN.
+Members of the centre work closely with other Centres across two Faculties, CSCB, CMIAD, The Florey Institute and SITraN.

 In addition to the facilities offered within The Bateson Centre, we can also arrange collaborative services with the Sheffield RNAi Screening Facility (SRSF).
 The SRFS provides significant infrastructure and expertise to facilitate small molecule and genome-wide RNAi based screens using Drosophila cell lines.